microsoft/minecraft-samples/casual_creator/chill_dreams/README.md

 ---
 page_type: sample
 author: mammerla
-description: A progressive example starting from a basic add-on with nothing in it (useful as a starter) - through an add-on with some mobs and into advanced logic. ms.author: mikeam@microsoft.com ms.date: 11/15/2023
+description: A progressive example of an add-on for Minecraft that supports the concept of "dreams" in Minecraft. ms.author: mikeam@microsoft.com ms.date: 02/22/2024
 languages:
   - typescript
 products:
   - minecraft
 ---

-# Minecraft Add-on Start project
+# Minecraft Chill Dreams Add-on

-This sample demonstrates everything you need to have an add-on in Minecraft.
-There are three versions and progressions:
+This sample demonstrates a "chill-dreams" an add-on in Minecraft.
+See [the Minecraft Creator Learning Portal](https://learn.micrososft.com/minecraft/creator/casual) for the web series behind this article.

-* `start` is a foundational starter project.
-It comes with a gulp-based workflow tool
+ There are three progressive versions:

-* `1_hello_world` is a basic entity that will show you that your add-on is working.
-It comes a mob that overrides the default cow in Minecraft
+* `1_dream_turkey` - Content at the end of Part 1: The Dream Turkey.
-* `2_entities` adds a set of entities (from the MCLive2022 add-on pack to the add-on)
+* (part 2 coming soon)
-* `complete` adds more functionality and scripts to the add-on
+* `complete` - The full, completed chill-dreams add-on you will see at the end of Part 3

 ## Prerequisites